Heather Langenkamp: 1990s—2000s: New Nightmare, Tonya and Nancy, and acting hiatus

+Langenkamp reunited with Wes Craven for a small role as a reporter in the Dimension Films werewolf horror comedy film Cursed (2005), which would be her only film role in the 2000s.
+The film had a troubled production, and Langenkamp's scenes were deleted from the final version of the film.

-2010–2021: Resurgence
+2010s: Resurgence

 On her post-A Nightmare on Elm Street career: ”Women my age, you go through this decade of getting offered terrible, boring roles that don’t have anything to do with the plot.
 You’re just an accoutrement.
 It’s been such a wasteland for me.”
 In an effort to restart her acting career, Langenkamp executive-produced, starred in, and narrated the documentary film Never Sleep Again: The Elm Street Legacy (2010).
-Her follow-up effort was another documentary film that she executive-produced and starred in, I Am Nancy (2011), which focuses on the fandom of Nancy and showcases the importance of horror heroines.
+Her follow-up effort was another documentary film that she executive-produced and starred in, I Am Nancy (2011), which focuses on the horror fandom and what both A Nightmare on Elm Street and Nancy mean to them.